dakom/react-pixi-renderer/README.md

 ## Manual rendering

 You can also set `autoStart: false` in the PIXI application and control rendering manually.
+This is likely the more ideal setup for anything that will potentially take more than 1 frame of execution.

-That requires one of two approaches:
+It requires one of two approaches:

 1. Providing the renderer as a callback (third param).
 For example: `ReactPixi.render(<World />, app.stage, app.render);` (WIP - SEE https://github.com/facebook/react/issues/10950)
 2. Making the root element a Higher Order Component and lifting app.render there for lifecycle management (this works. see the [bunnymark source](https://github.com/dakom/react-pixi-renderer-bunnymark) for example)

 ## Components

-See the currently available components at [docs/Components](docs/Components.md)
+The currently available components are documented at [docs/Components](docs/Components.md)

 The overall approach is to match the native PIXI object props 1:1